tourforge/baseline/README.md

 ## First-time Development Setup

 In order for the satellite imagery feature to work, you need to create a file under `example/assets/` called `tomtom.txt` and paste a TomTom API key into this file.
-Make sure you don't put a newline at the end of this file; otherwise, the API key won't be read properly.

 ### iOS-specific Setup
 We've had to use a workaround on iOS due to difficulties with installing the MapLibre dependency via CocoaPods.
 Before you open the project for the first time in Xcode, follow these steps: